 Time is Limited to Take Legal Action for Golf Cart Accident Injuries in Florida

 Every state places a limit on the amount of time you have to file a lawsuit.
-For personal injuries in Florida, this statute of limitations extends four years from the date of the accident, as per Florida Statute §95.11.
-This includes accidents involving golf carts.
-If you hope to hold the negligent party responsible for your golf cart injuries, you must do so within this timeframe, or you will lose your right to pursue compensation.
+For personal injuries in Florida, including those involving golf carts, this statute of limitations extends two years from the date of the accident.
+If you hope to hold the negligent party responsible for your injuries, you must do so within this timeframe.
+Failure to act within this two-year window means you will likely lose your right to pursue compensation.

 Consult with the Office of a Golf Cart Accident Attorney in Orange City to Learn More